-How did COVID-19 change the experience of students studying ecology and environmental biology?
+How did COVID-19 change ecology students' experience?

 COVID-19ecology and environmental biology